IBM Stakeholders & Corporate Social Responsibility

 There are a few areas where IBM can improve its corporate social responsibility strategy.
 For example, the company can strengthen its corporate citizenship through an expansion of initiatives for communities.
 The stakeholder group of suppliers can also benefit by including business development in corporate responsibility programs for the supply chain.
 In summary, to improve the corporate social responsibility status of the business, it is recommended that IBM:

-1. Develop and implement a program for cooperation with suppliers, focusing on their business growth to ensure supply sufficiency and sustainability, while addressing the interests of suppliers as stakeholders.
+1. Develop and implement a program for cooperation with suppliers, focusing on business growth to ensure supply sufficiency and sustainability, while addressing the interests of suppliers as IBM stakeholders.

 2. Expand support for community development programs to encourage investment in information technologies, and to strengthen IBM’s role as an industry leader in developing countries, where economic and business growth opportunities are significant.